Armin Laschet: Minister President of North Rhine-Westphalia, (2017–2021)

-Chairman of the CDU, 2021
+Leader of the CDU, (2021–2022)

 Following Annegret Kramp-Karrenbauer's announcement on 10 February 2020 that she would step down as CDU party leader before the end of 2020 and would not stand as a candidate for chancellor in the 2021 federal elections, Laschet announced at a national press conference on 25 February 2020 that he would run for the party presidency, and thus also for the chancellorship.
 He named Jens Spahn as his vice-presidential candidate, with Friedrich Merz and Norbert Röttgen as his challengers.

 Polls subsequently showed that voters rated Laschet's management of the COVID-19 pandemic in Germany's most populous state poorly.

 The election of the new CDU party president, after several postponements due to the coronavirus epidemic, took place only at the two-day party congress in mid-January 2021, which was the first fully digital congress in the party's history.
 On the second day of the congress, 16 January 2021, Laschet won 38.42% of the votes in the first round and 52.79% in the second round.
 He thus became the new president of the CDU.

 After his defeat at the head of his party in the federal elections, he resigned from the party leadership on 7 October.
 His place was taken by Merz, who finally succeeded in his third attempt, in the election of the party president on 17 December 2021.